CitrineInformatics/citrine-python/docs/source/workflows/design_workflows.rst

         use_predictors=[]
     )

-To update the data on a branch, you can then create the next version of the branch with `next_version`:
+Finally, create the next version of the branch with `next_version`:

 .. code:: python